One thing leads to another.

 2 1/2 cups powdered sugar

 2 tablespoons vanilla extract

 1 1/2 cups unbleached all-purpose flour

 1/4 recipe chocolate ganache

 Preheat the oven to 350ºF.
 Line a baking sheet with parchment paper or Silpat.

-In the bowl of a stand mixer, cream the butter.
-Add the sugar and cream until combined.
+In the bowl of a stand mixer fitted with the paddle attachment, beat butter until light.
+Add the sugar and beat until creamy and thoroughly combined.

 Add the egg whites on low speed one at a time, then mix in the vanilla.
 Add flour admix until just combined.